flectra-hq/flectra/doc/reference/testing.rst

 Helper functions and specialized assertions
 -------------------------------------------

-Without help, it is quite difficult to test some parts of Odoo.
+Without help, it is quite difficult to test some parts of Flectra.
 In particular, views are tricky, because they communicate with the server and may perform many rpcs, which needs to be mocked.
 This is why we developed some specialized helper functions, located in `test_utils.js`_.

 - Mock test functions: these functions help setting up a test environment.
-The most important use case is mocking the answers given by the Odoo server.
+The most important use case is mocking the answers given by the Flectra server.
 These functions use a `mock server`_.
 This is a javascript class that simulates answers to the most common model methods: read, search_read, nameget, ...